Institute for Telecommunication Sciences / Research / Quality of Experience / Video Quality Research / Video Home

 Develop Video Quality Metrics

 ITS is renowned for developing objective metrics that predict human perception of video quality.
-Until 2011, ITS developed metrics that compare a pristine original video with an impaired version of that video.
-We distribute free software for out-of-service applications.
+From 1989 to 2011, ITS developed reduced reference (RR) metrics that compare a pristine original video with an impaired version of that video.

+Around 2015, ITS began developing no reference (NR) metrics.
 Although it has long been possible to statistically compare the quality of a video to another reference video, it remains challenging to measure the quality of a single video with no reference.
-Hence, the term no-reference (NR) metric is used to describe the type of model we are currently seeking to develop.
+Hence, the term NR metric is used to describe the type of model we are currently seeking to develop.

 ITS has a long history of helping first responders understand how their video quality needs differ from typical consumers.
-Click here for more information.
+Click here for more information on assessing the video quality needs of first responders.

 Share Data & Information